-Dr. Paul Dorian is the Department Director, Division of Cardiology, University of Toronto and Staff Cardiac Electrophysiologist at St. Michael’s Hospital.
-He is Professor of Medicine in the Division of Cardiology and in the Division of Clinical Pharmacology at the University of Toronto, and a Staff Scientist at the Li Ka Shing Knowledge Institute.
+Dr. Dorian received his medical degree from McGill University in Montreal in 1976.
+He completed training in Internal Medicine, Clinical Pharmacology, and Cardiology at the University of Toronto and completed a Fellowship in Cardiac Electrophysiology at Stanford University.
+He is a Professor of Medicine in the Division of Cardiology and in the Division of Clinical Pharmacology at the University of Toronto, and a Staff Scientist at the Li Ka Shing Knowledge Institute, and is Staff Cardiac Electrophysiologist at St. Michael’s Hospital.

-He has published over 350 peer reviewed papers and is Associate Editor of the textbook Electrophysiological Disorders of the Heart.
+He has published over 500 peer reviewed papers and is Associate Editor of the textbook Electrophysiological Disorders of the Heart.